The-Marcy-Lab-School/marcy-curriculum-docs/mod-10-capstone/presentation-guide.md

 This guide will support you in planning the script and narrative for your presentation.
 All of the information/content that you are being asked to create through this guide should NOT live in the slides.
 Instead, this information/content should live in a script or on index cards while the slides serve as a high-level summary and reference for you and the audience while also providing engaging visual aides.

 Check out these slides from a previous Capstone presentation.
-Note that heavy use of visuals and the minimal text on each slide.
+Observe the strong use of visuals and the minimal text on each slide.

 {% embed url="https://docs.google.com/presentation/d/1r7gaARf8NjqZDH0PBMzOOmsE_wPjfnPhGDQmNVJzjuw/embed?start=false&loop=false&delayms=3000" %}

+{% hint style="info" %}
+💡 Note: these slides were from a prior fellowship year with a different format for presentations.
+Just take note of the manner in which the presentation is built, not the specific structure or sequence of information.
+{% endhint %}

 ## Presentation Structure